oktadev/okta-blog/_source/_posts/2019-11-07-java-jetty-oauth.md

 ## Build a Simple Web Service With Java and Jetty

 The first step in this tutorial is to build a simple web service using Java and Gradle.
 To accomplish this, you'll be using the [Gretty plugin for Gradle](http://akhikhl.github.io/gretty-doc/index.html).
-Gretty makes it super easy to run web apps on embedded servlet containers using Gradle, and supports both Tomcat and Jetty.
+Gretty makes it super easy to run web apps on embedded servlet containers using Gradle and supports both Tomcat and Jetty.

 If you choose to [download the project for this tutorial from the GitHub repo](https://github.com/oktadeveloper/okta-spring-boot-jetty-example), just follow along for the next few steps while I explain how to build the project from scratch.